nginx/unit-docs/source/howto/yii.rst

                         "type": "php",
                         "targets": {
                             "direct": {
-                                "root": ":nxt_ph:`/path/to/app/web/ <Path to the web/ directory; use a real path in your configuration>`"
+                                "root": ":nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`web/"
                             },

                             "index": {
-                                "root": ":nxt_ph:`/path/to/app/web/ <Path to the web/ directory; use a real path in your configuration>`", "script": "index.php"
+                                "root": ":nxt_ph:`/path/to/app/ <Path to the application directory; use a real path in your configuration>`web/", "script": ":nxt_hint:`index.php <All requests are handled by a single script>`" }
-                            }
                         }
                     }